DavidMachineLearning/Surveillance-PI/README.md

 Now you can open a terminal and launch the setup script by typing "sudo bash setup.sh", this will take some hours so be patient

+Remember to activate the pi camera!
+- open a terminal
+- type sudo raspi-config
+- go to interface options
+- go to camera and enable it

 ### Script instructions

 SurveillancePI, program created by David Forino AI Solutions